tock/tock/libraries/tock-register-interface/README.md

 }
 ```

 This generates a C-style struct of the following form.
-Unit tests are also
-generated to make sure that the offsets and padding are consistent with the
-actual fields in the struct, and that alignment is correct.

 ```rust
 #[repr(C)]